 Step to Calculate Weighted Average in Excel

-To calculate the weighted average, we are using the same data table which I have shown you in the above example.
+To calculate the weighted average, we are using the same data table that I have shown you in the above example.

 Get the Excel File